-7.10 The delay in setting up federations is partly due to the process governing bodies have to follow to establish a federation, which includes consultation with stakeholders which takes time.
-From informal discussions with local authority colleagues, officials are aware that some schools across Wales are beginning to think about federating and are considering taking advantage of the opportunities offered by federation.

-7.11 To assist school governing bodies and encourage them to federate the Welsh Assembly Government is working in partnership with the Welsh Local Government Association, to establish five federation pilots across Wales probably in Gwynedd, Wrexham, Blaenau Gwent, Rhondda Cynon Taf and Carmarthenshire.
-The outcomes from these pilots will provide useful information and guidance and could create a process template for other schools and local authorities to follow when considering whether to federate.

-7.12 In England, governing body federation has shown the potential to achieve resource savings for schools, be that through sharing the curriculum, staff and staff expertise, facilities, ICT; sports equipment and facilities and possibly budgets.
+- 7.10 The delay in setting up federations is partly due to the process governing bodies have to follow to establish a federation, which includes consultation with stakeholders which takes time.
+From informal discussions with local authority colleagues, officials are aware that some schools across Wales are beginning to think about federating and are considering taking advantage of the opportunities offered by federation. - 7.11 To assist school governing bodies and encourage them to federate the Welsh Assembly Government is working in partnership with the Welsh Local Government Association, to establish five federation pilots across Wales probably in Gwynedd, Wrexham, Blaenau Gwent, Rhondda Cynon Taf and Carmarthenshire.
+The outcomes from these pilots will provide useful information and guidance and could create a process template for other schools and local authorities to follow when considering whether to federate. - 7.12 In England, governing body federation has shown the potential to achieve resource savings for schools, be that through sharing the curriculum, staff and staff expertise, facilities, ICT; sports equipment and facilities and possibly budgets.
 Sharing these assets and best practice can have a positive effect that can help every school make education better for all its pupils.
 Avoiding duplication of effort and resources would leave head teachers and professionals with more time to devote to the core business of teaching and learning and improving standards and outcomes for learners, rather than to administrative or management duties.
-Other advantages of governing body federation include: providing groups of schools with the ability to co-ordinate curriculum provision or teaching and learning strategies into a localised coherent programme; increasing opportunities to fulfil learners' needs; and extending curriculum entitlement to help facilitate inclusion and diversity across a federation.

-7.13 Governing body federation could also strengthen school governor recruitment and retention, where governing bodies struggle to attract or retain sufficient governors, or where governors lack the skills to be effective.
-Federation could also encourage networking between schools and could be beneficial for clusters of schools with shared interests, for example Welsh medium schools, schools with a religious character, schools located adjacent to one another, or schools with a joint interest in key stage transition arrangements.

-7.14 But these opportunities can only be achieved under current law if school governing bodies choose to propose a federation of schools.
+Other advantages of governing body federation include: providing groups of schools with the ability to co-ordinate curriculum provision or teaching and learning strategies into a localised coherent programme; increasing opportunities to fulfil learners' needs; and extending curriculum entitlement to help facilitate inclusion and diversity across a federation. - 7.13 Governing body federation could also strengthen school governance and school governor recruitment and retention.
+For instance where governing bodies struggle to attract or retain sufficient governors, or where governors lack the skills to be effective federation means that an effective governing body can be established requiring fewer governors.
+Local authorities will be able to concentrate support and training on fewer governing bodies and governors.
+Federation could also encourage networking between schools and could be beneficial for clusters of schools with shared interests, for example Welsh medium schools, schools with a religious character, schools located adjacent to one another, or schools with a joint interest in key stage transition arrangements. - 7.14 But these opportunities can only be achieved under current law if school governing bodies choose to propose a federation of schools.
 If schools do not take advantage of the existing provisions they would be unable to tap into the potential benefits that being part of a federation can offer.
 For this reason the Welsh Assembly Government is committed to securing federation of schools because of the opportunities it provides to achieve efficiency savings and improve outcomes for learners.